diego1q2w/antaeus/README.md

 `Iteration 14` - Hooked up the `InvoicePayRetryExceededEvent` and `InvoicePayRetryExceededEvent` into the `pleo-antaeus-scheduler`.
 So now payments are either retry or mark as `FAILED`.

 `Iteration 15` - Created the notification domain using the `InvoicePayRetryExceededEvent`.
 It's just a log since it's to probe that the same event can be used for 2 micro-services independently.
-You'll see in the logs a message like `Dear customer your invoice with ID <id> ...`, if you use that invoice ID to ask the `scheduler` service [http://localhost:7000/rest/v1/invoices/<id>](http://localhost:7000/rest/v1/invoices/<id>), you will see a `FAILED` status.
+You'll see in the logs a message like `Dear customer your invoice with ID <id> ...`, if you use that invoice ID to ask the `scheduler` service [http://localhost:7000/rest/v1/invoices/\<id\>](http://localhost:7000/rest/v1/invoices/<id>), you will see a `FAILED` status for that specific invoice.
 Notice both process happen in 2 different containers, but everything is sync thanks to the bus.

+`Iteration 16` - Now the Bus topology is created at start up time, you'll have to wait for both services to fully start for it to show in the RabbitMQ Management Tool: [localhost:15672](localhost:15672)

 ## Developing